PolyhedraZK/nbnet/src/dev/README.md

 Commands:
-  create              Create a new ENV deposit             Proof-of-Stake, deposit, exit, etc. destroy             Destroy an existing ENV destroy-all         Destroy all existing ENVs protect             Protect an existing ENV
+  create              Create a new ENV deposit, -d         Proof-of-Stake, deposit validator-exit, -D  Proof-of-Stake, exit all validators on the target node[s] destroy             Destroy an existing ENV destroy-all         Destroy all existing ENVs protect             Protect an existing ENV